davidsonic/interactive-curriculum-reinforcement-learning/README.md

 ### Other
-This project is built upon the popular Unity Game Engine, for demonstration purpose and is not for commercial use.
+- This project is built upon the popular Unity Game Engine, for demonstration purpose and is not for commercial use.
-In the released environment, we've restricted part of the functions and allow interactions to happen at fixed interval (every 10K global step).
 Right now, there's a 30-day expiration period for the executable.
+- In the released environment, we've restricted part of the functions and allow interactions to happen at fixed interval (every 10K global step).
+- Parallel instances are hidden.

 ## Citation